 Only Professional Member of Opera America in Nevada

-Recipient of two grants from the Nevada Endowment for the Arts (NEA) for “Living Composers and Librettists Series”
+Recipient of four grants from the National Endowment for the Arts (NEA) for “Living Composers and Librettists Series”

 Recipient of Annual Operating and Education Grants from the Nevada Arts Council (NAC)